min read

 Who Benefits from a Mental Hospital?

 The mental hospital serves individuals requiring extended psychiatric care.
 Patients with severe conditions like schizophrenia often benefit from longer stays.
 Those with persistent suicidal thoughts need comprehensive treatment approaches.
-Amae Health's integrated care model exemplifies modern treatment standards for severe mental illness.
+Amae Health's integrated psychiatric care exemplifies modern treatment standards for severe mental illness."

 Key Differences Between Psych Wards and Mental Hospitals